US FOREIGN POLICY IN TRANSITION - 2023/4

 The learning and teaching methods include:

-Each week, one-hour lectures will introduce students to the subject matter, which will subsequently be discussed in weekly hour-long seminars.
+Lectures will introduce students to the subject matter, which will subsequently be discussed in weekly seminars.
 Students will be expected to contribute actively during discussion, having prepared to answer a specific question based on between one and three key readings for the week.
 Three different questions and readings will be set to create a division of labour for the students and maximise learning.
 This requires all students to prepare each week for the topic.
 The set up of seminars and group work will be discussed during the first class.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.